Category: Prejudge Report

 - Entries not adhering to these regulations may receive point deductions.

-- A PDF of the Business Plan must be submitted electronically.
+- A PDF of the Business Plan must be submitted to Blue Panda by the deadline.

 Reports will be reviewed by a screening committee to determine if the projects have complied with event eligibility and regulations.
 A panel of judges will select the winners.
 All judges’ decisions are final.